kiranvkk123/qa-embeddings-app/README.md

 3. Type a question related to your knowledge base in the input box.
 4. The app will search for the most relevant document in the Pinecone index and generate a response based on that document using OpenAI's model.

-## Conclusion
-This project showcases how to integrate Pinecone (a vector database) and OpenAI to build an intelligent question-answering system.
-It demonstrates how to store text embeddings in Pinecone, perform a similarity search, and use OpenAI to refine the responses.
-You can expand the knowledge base and improve the system by adding more documents and fine-tuning the responses.

----

-Let me know if you'd like to add more details or further customize this README!